truefoundry/cognita/README.md

         ```
     -   This requires using Opensource LLM, Embeddings and Reranking modules.
         -   For LLM download ollama: https://ollama.com/download
-        -   For Embeddings: `pip install -r backend/embedder/embedding.requirements.txt`
+        -   For Embeddings: uncomment the embedding section from requirements.txt
-        -   For Reranking: `pip install -r backend/embedder/reranker.requirements.txt`
+        -   For Reranking: uncomment the reranker section from requirements.txt
     -   Ingest the data, by executing the following command from root folder: `python -m local.ingest`
     -   The Query function uses, `gemma:2b` from Ollama.
 Make sure you have the corresponding LLM, `ollama pull gemma:2b` else replace the corresponding LLM with the LLM of your choice.
     -   The script also uses a document reranker, `mixedbread-ai/mxbai-rerank-xsmall-v1` to effectively rerank and find top relavant documents.